Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - 1.5 cents each if you have the Chase Sapphire Reserve®

-For example, if you’ve earned 50,000 points with the Chase Sapphire Preferred, your points are worth $625 in the Chase Portal (50,000 points X 1.25 cents each).
+For example, if you’ve earned 50,000 points with the Chase Sapphire Preferred after spending $4,000 in the first three months, your points are worth $625 in the Chase Portal (50,000 points X 1.25 cents each).
 You can buy a flight through the Chase Portal and use those points to cover up to $625 of your flight cost.

 I’ve used my points this way several times.
 When I can’t find a good deal by transferring my points to Chase partners, I’ll just use some points through the portal to discount my vacation.

 Here’s why Capital One miles are better for many of us: If you’re not interested in hunting for a bargain, you’re probably more inclined to just redeem your points through the portal.
 It’s a quick and easy discount.

 If this is you, I’m willing to bet you’ll do better collecting Capital One miles from a card like the Capital One Venture instead of the Chase Sapphire Preferred.
 Capital One miles are easier to redeem, and they have one giant benefit that Chase points do NOT.

 Why to Choose Capital One Miles Over Chase Ultimate Rewards Points

 Capital One cards can give you a better return: Capital One miles are worth 1 cent each.
 Chase Ultimate Rewards points are worth 1.25 cents each through the Chase Portal.
 Chase points are the clear winner.